Video marketing is on every marketer's to-do list for 2018. But how do you do it well?

 When you're recording a demo of your software or a how-to video for your customers, the last thing you want to do is broadcast the emails, browser notifications, or dropbox updates you're getting each minute.
 Before you hit "record", make sure these are off!

 Video marketing requires proper planning, attention to audio and composition, and a review of the fine details.
-If you're just getting started with video marketing, check out our full guide to learn even more about putting these tips into action.
+If you're just getting started with video marketing, check out our full video marketing guide to learn even more about putting these tips into action.
 What are your favorite tips for making sure your video marketing is a success?
 Let us know in the comments below.

 And if you have any questions - please drop us a note.
 Happy videoing!